 People's Postcode Lottery

 People's Postcode Lottery is a charity lottery in Great Britain where players play with their postcodes to win cash prizes while raising money for charities.
-The support that the Montgomeryshire Wildlife Trust has received from players of People’s Postcode Lottery has allowed us to carry out some invaluable work; enabling us to inspire the next generation of wildlife-lovers, take care of wonderful places for wildlife and support our many brilliant volunteers.
+The support Montgomeryshire Wildlife Trust has received from funding raised by players of People’s Postcode Lottery, and awarded through Postcode Planet Trust, has allowed us to carry out some invaluable work, enabling us to inspire the next generation of wildlife-lovers, take care of wonderful places for wildlife and support our many brilliant volunteers.

 To find out more about how players of People’s Postcode Lottery support The Wildlife Trusts, click here.

-Players of People’s Postcode Lottery have helped support the work of the Trust for many years.
-The funding MWT has received has been used to undertake woodland restoration and engage young people with nature through art.
-Now, the reserve volunteers and staff are being supported in their vital conservation work.
+Players of People’s Postcode Lottery have helped support the work of the Trust for many years, funding a huge array of different conservation activities, from woodland restoration to engaging young people with nature through art.

-PPL funding also enabled MWT to purchase a 4x4 vehicle which can cope with the varied terrain found on our nature reserves.
+Previously, PPL funding enabled us to purchase a 4x4 vehicle which can cope with the varied terrain found on our nature reserves.
 The Mitsubishi truck has ample space for transporting materials and equipment necessary for maintenance work and habitat creation, while the extra seating allows us to be more inclusive in our volunteering opportunities (as we can offer transportation to volunteers who need it).

 In addition, PPL funding was used to enable MWT to calculate our carbon footprint and to develop a Carbon Reduction Strategy and associated Action Plan, designed to reduce our day to day emissions as much as we can, to strive to meet our target of net zero by 2030.